 If you cannot find an appointment which suits you or would like a home visit, call us or send us a message: we will do our best to find you a slot.

-Women’s health physiotherapy: sexual issues and dysfunctions due to physical and psychological conditions.
-Sexual dysfunctions pelvic physiotherapy treatments and rehabilitation for women in London at home or at our practices in Moorgate EC2, Belgravia SW1 and Clapham SW4.
+Women’s health physiotherapy treatment for pain during sex and sexual dysfunctions due to physical and psychological conditions.
+Rehabilitation for women in London at home or at our practices in Moorgate EC2, Belgravia SW1 and Clapham SW4.

 If you’d rather be seen in the intimacy of your own home, we offer women’s health treatments and rehabilitation at your place in London.
 However, you can also be seen at one of our practices: the Light Centre Belgravia SW1 in Westminster near Victoria Station, the Light Centre Moorgate EC2 between Liverpool Street and Monument Stations and at our practice in Clapham SW4 between Clapham South and Clapham Common Stations.